m8rzel/datocms-plugin-preview-locales/README.md

 ![Plugin Settings](./docs/cover.png)

-You have to add the Links with them locales in this format in Plugin Settings.
+You have to add the links with locales in this format in Plugin Settings.

 ![Field Settings](./docs/settings.png)